AndrewEllis93/Print-Tuning-Guide/README.md

     - You should have a small amount of backlash **with filament loaded and the spring tensioned.** The backlash will reduce a bit once it is loaded.
 You will just have to experiment.
     - This can also be caused by poor quality BMG parts.
 Genuine Bondtech or Trianglelab BMG parts are best.
+    - Unfortunately, adjustment is not as simple for the Mini Afterburner.
+You will have to disassemble it and play with it.
+You may have to file out some screw holes to create the backlash needed.
+I don't have a Mini Afterburner so I can't give an exact process.

 ## Clacking Noises During Retraction (BMG Clockwork)
 - You have *too much* backlash.
 See previous section.